In this lab you'll learn to write pseudo code and then translate it to real code.

 - translating simple pseudo code to C++ code

 - submitting multiple files to Canvas

 Get a sheet of grid paper from me and orient it so that there are numbers at the top (the long side) and left (short side).
-Draw something with 20–30 straight lines connected at dots on the grid paper (your initials, a house, a car, etc.).
+Draw something with 15–20 straight lines connected at dots on the grid paper (your initials, a house, a car, etc.).
 Write your name on the top of this paper.
-Take a picture of your paper with your smartphone (you'll submit it to Canvas in a little bit).

 Be sure to include your name, date, and the assignment name at the top of your pseudo code.